kaltura/nginx-vod-module/README.md

 Mandatory fields:
 * `type` - a string with the value `source`
-* `path` - a string containing the path of the MP4 file
+* `path` - a string containing the path of the MP4 file.
+The string `"empty"` can be used to represent an empty captions file (useful in case only some videos in a playlist have captions)

 Optional fields:
 * `tracks` - a string that specifies the tracks that should be used, the default is "v1-a1",